byvfx/twitch-archiver/README.md

 1. Select the VODs you want to download
 1. Choose download location (defaults to Downloads folder)
 1. Click "Download Selected" to start downloading
+1. Optionally, click "Pause Download" to pause the download, and click "Resume Download" to resume the download
+2. API settings button will open a new window with instructions on how to get the API key

 ## Controls